srz2/nodejs-calculator/README.md

     - subtract
     - multiply
     - divide
-    - exponent
+    - pow

 ### Web Page Interaction

-I also added some *limited* web page interaction while the API is running.
+I also added some web page interaction while the API is running.
 The base path will present a menu, of sorts, which will guide to the function page.
 The function page will act as a small interface to interact with the API

 ## Website Link